HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 Colette Penne, Planning Staff representatives, were also present.

-Mona, Frost moved for approval of minutes
+APPROVAL OF MINUTES Mona Frost moved for approval of minutes

-of the February 10, 1981 minutes, as written,
+------^--! of the February 10, 1981 minutes, as written.

 Florence Glidden seconded the motion.
 All